-The measurement basis used in the preparation of the financial statements is the historical cost basis except for investment properties (see Note 2(f)) which are stated at its fair value.
+The measurement basis used in the preparation of the financial statements is the historical cost basis except for investment properties which are stated at its fair value.

-The consolidated financial statements have been prepared assuming the Group will continue as a going concern notwithstanding the fact that the Group had net current liabilities of RMB6,587,000 as at 31 December 2023.
-In January 2024, the Group obtained a banking facility of RMB233,000,000 from a third-party bank, of which the unutilized amount was RMB233,000,000.
+The consolidated financial statements have been prepared assuming the Group will continue as a going concern notwithstanding the fact that the Group had net current liabilities of RMB399,000 as at 31 December 2024.
+As at 31 December 2024, the Group had banking facilities of RMB233,000,000 from a third-party bank, of which the unutilized amount was RMB233,000,000.
 The drawdown of the credit facilities is subject to the terms and conditions of each agreement.
-The directors are of the opinion that, based on a detailed review of the working capital forecast of the Group for the twelve-month period from 1 January 2024 to 31 December 2024, the Group will take necessary measures, including drawdown of additional loans from the presently available banking facilities, to ensure the Group will have necessary liquid funds to repay its debts as and when they fall due, and to finance its working capital and capital expenditure requirements.
+The directors are of the opinion that, based on a detailed review of the working capital forecast of the Group for the twelve-month period from 1 January 2025 to 31 December 2025, the Group will take necessary measures, including drawdown of additional loans from the presently available banking facilities, to ensure the Group will have necessary liquid funds to repay its debts as and when they fall due, and to finance its working capital and capital expenditure requirements.